 The following is an essay by Frédéric Bastiat, a French classical liberal theorist, originally published in France, 1850 as “Ce qu’on voit et ce qu’on ne voit pas”.
-Also make sure to check out his other essays.

 In the department of economy, an act, a habit, an institution, a law, gives birth not only to an effect but to a series of effects.
 Of these effects, the first only is immediate; it manifests itself simultaneously with its cause – it is seen.
 The others unfold in succession – they are not seen: it is well for us if they are foreseen.